Baltoli/project-docs/notes/log.md

   kernel.
 * Lots of thinking about what we're actually able to / want to show using a constraint system on return values.

+# 3/3/2017

+* Done some more thinking about how to improve the interface to the model checker.
+The key point is that we want to recursively generate root checks, and have them percolate back upwards *only when successful*.
+This improves on the current approach of using shared state.
+* I've also realised that my approach to checking boolean expressions is wrong - with the new approach, what we want is:
+  * `or`: return the matches from the first expression that matches
+  * `and`: all expressions need to match - question of multiple checks?
+  * `xor`: not clear here - ask Jon to clarify semantics
+* Implementing this means we won't need the tagged trace approach any more, and that the return type from a checker will include a map from events to expressions.
+Completeness follows easily from merging these maps.